benkates/benkates/README.md

 - 💬 Ask me about early career advice in analytics, data visualization, and how to loop in Ableton Live.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact #1: I love making music and post on my [YouTube](https://youtube.com/benkates) channel
-- 🎷Fun fact #2: I'm also in a band!
+- 🎷 Fun fact #2: I'm also in a band!
 [Therapy Dawg](https://instagram.com/therapy.dawg)

 [🖥 Check out my webiste for more!](https://benkates.com)